-Student name:
+Student name

+Agenda:

 Date:

-Agenda:

 - 1. Welcome and Introductions - 2.
 The purpose and format of the meeting - 3.
-Academy Leadership Team members to present full details relating to the external suspension. - 4.
+Academy Senior Leadership Team members to present full details relating to the external suspension. - 4.
 Student to comment relating to the external suspension. - 5.
-Parent/carer to comment relating to the external suspension. - 6.
+Parent/Carer to comment relating to the external suspension. - 6.
 Head of Year/Mentor to present information regarding on-going concerns (lessons and social time) and support that has been offered - 7.
-LT to add anything additional relating to on-going concerns and support - 8.
+SLT to add anything additional relating to on-going concerns and support - 8.
 Student to comment - 9.
-Parent/carer to comment - 10.
-Academy Leadership Team member Final comments - 11.
-Student, parent/carer Final comments
+Parent/Carer to comment - 10.
+Academy Senior Leadership Team member Final comments - 11.
+Student, Parent/Carer Final comments

-Parent/carer and student exit the room
+Parent/Carer and student exit the room

-12. Principal/Academy Leadership Team to deliver outcome of the meeting and agree next steps (support and targets)
+12. Principal/Academy Senior Leadership Team to deliver outcome of the meeting and agree next steps (support and targets)

 Date & length of Internal/External Suspension:

 People Present:

 Student Details

 Student Name: Form Group:

 Total Number of Behaviour Points:

 Attendance and Punctuality:

-Is the student in care or subject to a child protection plan? □ Yes □ No
+Is the student in care or subject to a child protection plan? \square Yes \square No

-Is the student identified as having a Special Educational Nee ed (SEN)? □ Yes □ No
+Is the student identified as having a Special Educational Need (SEN)?
+Yes □ No

-Details of External/Internal Su uspension
+Details of External/Internal Suspension

 Date of return to school:

-Total number of separate suspensions, including the most r ecent:
+Total number of separate suspensions, including the most recent:

-Reason for this suspension.
-Staff and student voice.